01-edu/public/subjects/ai/keras/audit/README.md

    'bias_constraint': None}}]
 ```

 You should notice that the neural network is struggling to learn.
 By luck the initialization of the weights might have led to an accuracy close of 90%.
-But when I trained the neural network, with `batch_size=300` on the data here is the ouptput of the last epoch (50):
+But when I trained the neural network, with `batch_size=300` on the data here is the output of the last epoch (50):

 `Epoch 50/50 2/2 [==============================] - 0s 1ms/step - loss: 0.6559 - accuracy: 0.6274`

-##### The question 2 is validated if the the accuracy at epoch 50 is higher than 95%.
+###### For question 2, is the the accuracy at epoch 50 higher than 95%?